limeilinda/Maven.Spring-PersonController.CRUD/README.md

 Add the `@Entity` and `@Id` annotations to your Person class as shown in the Reference section.
 These tell Spring how to convert your Person objects to database entities when you pass them to a repository.

-Create a `PersonRepository` interface that extends the `CrudRepository` interface.
+Create a `io.zipcoder.crudapp.PersonRepository` interface that extends the `CrudRepository` interface.
 Be sure to specify the `Person` type parameter on `CrudRepository<>`.
 You will not need to implement this interface as Spring automatically generates an implementation at runtime.

-Update your controller logic to use the `PersonRepository` instead of manually tracking Person objects in a list.
-You will need a `PersonRepository` field marked with the `@Autowired` annotation -- again, Spring will provide an implementation here automatically.
-You will need to use the `findAll()`, `findOne(id)`, `save(Person)` and `delete(id)` methods of `PersonRepository` to fetch and save Person objects.
+Update your controller logic to use the `io.zipcoder.crudapp.PersonRepository` instead of manually tracking Person objects in a list.
+You will need a `io.zipcoder.crudapp.PersonRepository` field marked with the `@Autowired` annotation -- again, Spring will provide an implementation here automatically.
+You will need to use the `findAll()`, `findOne(id)`, `save(Person)` and `delete(id)` methods of `io.zipcoder.crudapp.PersonRepository` to fetch and save Person objects.

 ### Part 3: